How to Brew the Best Specialty Coffee

 Procedure:

-6. Cool & Taste: Allow the coffee to cool slightly (8-12 minutes), then slurp the coffee from a spoon to aerate it and assess flavors.
+• Cool & Taste: Allow the coffee to cool slightly (8-12 minutes), then slurp the coffee from a spoon to aerate it and assess flavours.